ehtick/PicView/.github/README.md

 ### Convert/Optimize all your pictures
 All files from the `Source folder` will be selected for processing and will be sent to `Output folder`.
 The default name for the output folder will be **Processed Pictures**.

-If the *Output folder* is the same as the *Source folder*, or left blank, the files will be overwrittten.
+If the *Output folder* is the same as the *Source folder*, or left blank, the original files will be overwritten.

 The `Convert to` dropdown option allows you to convert all the files to a popular format.